Nwalokajessica/PROJECT-2-SECOND-SEMESTER-FOR-JESSICA-NWALOKA-/README.md

 # PROJECT-2-SECOND-SEMESTER-FOR-JESSICA-NWALOKA-

 A PROJECT GIVEN BY ALTSCHOOL FOR CLOUD ENGINEERING STUDENTS.
-# PROJECT-2-SECOND-SEMESTER-FOR-JESSICA-NWALOKA-

 # Nginx Web Hosting on Ubuntu EC2 Instance with HTTPS and Free SSL Certificate
 ___

-Nginx Web Hosting on Ubuntu EC2 Instance with HTTPS and Free SSL Certificate
----
 ## Project Overview

 The goal of this project is to provision a server and deploy a prototype web application with a sleek and professional landing page.
 This landing page highlights the team's technical expertise and vision, serving as a compelling tool to engage potential investors.
 By combining efficient server setup, web development, and design, the project delivers a functional and visually impressive preview of the application.

 ---
 ## Repository Highlights